Student Visa Process for Australia

 How long will my visa be valid?

 A student visa will allow you to stay in Australia for the duration of your course.
 It also permits multiple entries to Australia.
+Additional information about Student Visa (Subclass 500) can be found here.

 |Duration of stay||Visa length|